 By Nathalie Pedicelli

-When people are curious about what I do, typically, they ask: “What is it you do most as an ADHD Organizer Coach?”.
-By far, the most common thing clients struggle with is planning.
+People are curious about what I do.
+“What is it you do most as an ADHD Organizer Coach?”
+The most common thing clients struggle with is planning.
 Figuring out their daily tasks.
-Using their time wisely.
+Using their time (energy and attention) wisely.
 Starting and/or finishing projects.
 And figuring out what to do when.
 These are the big concerns.
 Not knowing where to start, and not keeping up with the demands of their family, friends, boss, and co-workers overwhelms them.

 “What is it you do most as an ADHD Organizer Coach?”

-The truth is that most people with ADHD simply don’t know how to plan.
+The truth is that most people with ADHD simply don’t know how to plan in an ADHD-friendly way.
 If they do, it’s for the day.
 A few might plan for the week.
 A handful might look at the month.
 The unicorns plan their year.
 Many have a head full of projects and ideas floating in their brain but no actual date or action plan.

 The outcome is predictable.
 The tech-savvy crowd use reminders or alarms on their phone for appointments and some tasks.
 Most don’t go beyond that.
 To-do lists are virtual and stored in their head.